Force over Distance: Chapter 39

 Rush’s gaze flicked to the empty air.

-“So, given this new information, if you were going to guess what Destiny’s mission was,” Young said grimly, knowing he was treading increasingly dangerous ground, “what would you say?”
+“So, given this new information, if you were gonna guess what Destiny’s mission was,” Young said grimly, knowing he was treading increasingly dangerous ground, “what would you say?”

-//What are you doing?// All Rush’s attention snapped to Young.
+//What are you doing?// All Rush’s attention locked on Young.

 //What does it look like?
 I’m having a discussion with the Science Team.
 If you and the AI don’t like it, you can get out.//